hotrodorm/hotrod/hotrod-project/docs/docs-5/guides/hello-dynamicsql.md

 This app shows examples for all DynamicSQL tags that are included in Nitro.

-DynamicSQL allows you to run SQL queries with static or iterative sections that are included or excluded depending on the runtime parameters in each execution.
+DynamicSQL allows you to run SQL queries with static or iterative sections that are included or excluded depending on the parameters provide at runtime in each execution.

+This example includes all [Dynamic SQL](../dynamicsql/README.md) tags.
+Namely:

+- &lt;if>
+- &lt;choose>
+- &lt;foreach>
+- &lt;bind>
+- &lt;trim>
+- &lt;where>
+- &lt;set>

 To run this example you'll need: